ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 It's like saying: _"Please take on an initial width based on your content size, but never shrink."_ This will cause the flex-item to be at least as big as its width or height (if declared) or its default content size.

 Please don't forget the framework for which I broke down the ```flex-shorthand``` property.
-There's going to be a lot of shorthand stuffs coming on!
+There's going to be a lot of shorthand stuff coming on!

 Now that you have things coming together, put in a bit of styling to define spacing, colors, etc.